 What Causes Inflammation

 In most people with inflammation the cause is usually from an obvious injury or infection.
-However, for those of us with Lipedema, it is our current way of eating along with stress, medication, smoking and excess fat intake that fuels our inflammation.
+However, for those of us with Lipedema, it is our current way of eating along with stress, medication, smoking and excess unhealthy fat intake that fuels our inflammation.
+Did you know about 70% of our immune system is housed in our gut?
+(2) When we disrupt the fine balance of the gut microbiome, we help create inflammation, which can lead to disease, autoimmune problems and chronic digestive problems.
 If we don’t change our way of eating and lifestyle choices inflammation levels will rise making our Lipedema and other comorbidities worse and more painful.
 Inflammation is ultimately what is killing us!

 One of our biggest enemies is sugar, particularly the processed kind!
 Sugar, or glucose, acts much like a narcotic in your system creating a “sugar high” when consumed in any quantity.
 This simple carbohydrate activates your body’s happiness hormones – serotonin, dopamine, and endorphins – that enhances your happiness, minimizes pain perception and overall makes you feel good.